num3ric/sol-rs/README.md

+_!
+To prevent work policy violations, this project is now archived. !_

 # sol-rs ☀

 `sol-rs` is a small rendering toolkit for Vulkan, with a focus on real-time raytracing (which is not currently available via other APIs such as WebGPU).
 It hosts convenience wrappers but also exposes [ash](https://github.com/MaikKlein/ash) directly.
 Tested on Windows/NVIDIA, but the non-raytracing samples also work on Mac via MoltenVK.